rhpandit11/Data-Theory/spark/interview.md

 Checkpoint: used for fault-tolerance and to cut down the lineage of RDDs/dataframes especially in long and complex computations.
 It breaks the lineage and stores data to a reliable Storage(HDFS), used in scenario where lineage graph is too long or when you want to recover from failures efficiently.

 Note: use cache() -> for optimization purpose Checkpoint() -> for fault tolerance purpose, and reduce the lineage length in complex computations.

+Bucketing and Partitioning in Spark:

+Partitioning: Partitioning splits data into separate folders on disk based on one or more multiple columns.This enables efficient parallelism and partition pruning, which optimizes queries by skipping unnecessary data.

+syntax: df.write.partitionBy("date").format("parquet").save("path")

+Note: The number of resulting files is controlled by the spark.sql.shuffle.partitions setting

+Bucketing: bucketing assigns rows to specific buckets and collects them on disk, which is useful for wide operations like joins and agg.Bucketing reduces the need for shuffling data across partitions.

+Syntax:

+df.write.bucketBy(10,"id").sortBy("id").format("parquet").save("path") #bucket the dataset by the "id" column into 10 buckets

+No of bucket = Total dataset size/default block size

+default block size = 128 mb

+Total data size  = total no. of records * variable * datatype

+variable = no of columns

+When to use Partitioning and Bucketing:

+* Partitioning: use partitioning when you frequently filters on a column with low cardinality.
+This helps in skipping unnecessary data and speeds up query performance.
+Ex: partitioning data by date is common when you need to analyze daily logs.
+* Bucketing: Use bucketing for complex operations like joins, groupBy and windowing on columns with high cardinality.
+Bucketing helps in reducing shuffling and sorting costs.
+* Partitioning is more about pruning data for faster reads, while bucketing is more about optimizing joins and reducing data shuffle.